ALShum/hashids-r/README.md

 2. Integers must be non-negative.

 ## Installing
-Install using devtools.
+This package is now on CRAN!
+Install using `install.packages("hashids")`.
+Alteratively you can install using devtools to install the github version.
 If you don't have devtools install using `install.packages('devtools')` from your R session.
 Install using `devtools::install_github('ALShum/hashids-r')`.

 ## Summary
 The following are the most relevant functions: